jaclyncleary/HerringSpawnDocumentation/README.md

 Second, we describe the calculations for each of the three spawn survey types: surface, Macrocystis, and understory.
 Finally, we combine the three spawn indices, and aggregate by year and stock assessment region to match the temporal and spatial scale of science advice and fishery management for Pacific herring in BC.
 In addition, we describe some sources of uncertainty in our spawn index calculations.
-Note that the 'spawn index' is not scaled by the spawn survey scaling parameter, *q* and therefore is not an estimate of spawning stock biomass.
+Note that the 'spawn index' is not scaled by the spawn survey scaling parameter, *q* and therefore is not an estimate of spawning stock biomass.  % I'm not a huge fan of this sentence.